idptools/goose/docs/sequence_optimization.rst

 The ``SequenceOptimizer`` has been completely rewritten to provide:

 * **Adaptive Property Scaling**: Automatically adjusts optimization focus based on property convergence patterns and error magnitudes.
-This makes it easier to optimizer towards properties with highly variable scales or difficult optimization landscapes.
+This makes it easier to optimize toward properties with highly variable scales or difficult optimization landscapes.
-* **Diverse Initial Sequences**: If you are generating a completely new sequence, you can specifiy the number of starting sequences to find better optimization.
+* **Diverse Initial Sequences**: If you are generating a completely new sequence, you can specify the number of starting sequences to screen before optimization begins.
 * **Flexible Constraint Types**: Support for exact matching, minimum thresholds, and maximum constraints for each specified property
 * **Per-Property Tolerances**: Set individual error tolerances for each property, allowing fine-grained control
 * **Advanced Convergence Detection**: Multiple convergence criteria including error tolerance, trend analysis, and stagnation detection
-* **Performance Optimization**: Comprehensive caching system for faster optimization
+* **Performance Optimization**: Comprehensive caching, bounded cache size control, and batch property evaluation support for faster optimization
-* **Arbitrary Number of Properties**: Optimizer towards multiple instances of the same property.
+* **Arbitrary Number of Properties**: Optimize toward multiple instances of the same property.
 This was not previously supported.
 * **Easier Property Value Setting**: For many of the properties, you can now set the target value using a sequence of interest rather than a numeric value.
 * **Match to arbitrary interaction matrices**: You can now optimize sequences to match arbitrary interaction matrices.
 * **Linear Profiles for Values**: You can now set ``can_be_linear_profile=True`` for some properties and provide a sequence or list of target values.
 The optimizer will then attempt to match the profile along the values.
+* **Hard Composition Constraints**: ``aa_fraction_ranges`` can enforce hard per-residue or grouped composition bounds during candidate generation, which is often faster and more reliable than treating composition as another soft optimization objective.
+* **Population Diversity Controls**: ``elite_pool_size`` and ``parent_selection`` can retain multiple strong parent sequences instead of mutating only the current best sequence.
+* **Reproducibility Controls**: ``seed`` makes repeated runs deterministic for the optimizer's own random choices, and ``max_cache_size`` bounds cache growth.

 Critical Differences between SequenceOptimizer and Create Functionality
 -----------------------------------------------------------------------